One of the Oxford Doctors in full PPE, Sierra Leone 2015, Port Loko. Credit: Rebecca Inglis

 We are currently conducting a randomised controlled trial to compare two treatment regimens for plague.
-This trial is being conducted in rural health centres across Madagascar.
-Several patients have already been enrolled and we are expecting to reach our sample size of 190 confirmed or probable cases by March 2022.
+This trial is being conducted in rural health centres across Madagascar and will end enrolling participants at the end of the current plague season by March 2024.

-We are aiming to set-up an expanded access protocol for patients diagnosed with monkeypox.
+We are aiming to set-up an expanded access protocol for patients diagnosed with mpox.
 This project is in the early stages of development and further details will be released at a later date.

 (Short PeRiod IncideNce sTudy of Severe Acute Respiratory Infection)